Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('when an AI agent should orchestrate analysis and write in a consistent workflow') and implicitly contrasts it with alternatives by noting it uses the same write logic as 'write_property'.
+The description advises when to use the tool: when an AI agent should orchestrate analysis and write in a consistent workflow.
+It implies but does not explicitly state when not to use it or mention alternatives, though it references the same write logic as write_property.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.